azfaradhi/personal-portofolio/personal-portofolio/README.md

 ## PROBLEMS

-Sometimes I struggle at designing the web and not using any responsive feature
+Minor struggle at designing the web and not using any responsive feature

 ## CONTRIBUTORS